ChunMinChang/blog/_posts/2017-08-31-calculating-fibonacci-numbers-by-fast-doubling.md

 \end{CD}
 $$

-The recursive steps are used to get the route from $$n = 0$$ to $$1, 2, 5, 10$$,
+The recursive steps are used to get the track from $$n = 0$$ to $$1, 2, 5, 10$$,
 then calculate $$[F_n, F_{n+1}]$$ for each $$n$$.

-To remove the recursive steps, we need to have a way to compute the route.
+To remove the recursive steps, we need to have a way to compute the track.
 We can use a _stack_ to track the change for $$n$$, starting push $$n$$ from $$n = 10$$, then $$n = 5$$, $$n = 2$$, $$n = 1$$, $$n = 0$$,
-then the route can be get from popping them from $$0$$ to $$10$$.
+then the track can be get from popping them from $$0$$ to $$10$$.

 Thus, the _initialized state_ is $$n = 0$$
 and the _stop condition_ is to check whether the stack is empty.